cryptexfinance/documentation/docs/intro/welcome_to_cryptex.md

 ### What is Cryptex?
 Cryptex is a unified platform that combines multiple DeFi functionalities:

-**Spot**: Execute trades with deep liquidity and minimal slippage across a wide range of assets and blockchains
+**Spot**: Execute swaps and bridging with deep liquidity and minimal slippage across a wide range of tokens and blockchains.

 **Decentralized Perpetuals**: Access trading on popular crypto tokens.